-John’s Big Idea: John understands the potential that robotics holds as a learning tool in the classroom.
+John’s Big Idea: John understood the potential that robotics held as a learning tool in the classroom.
 Designing and programming robots to perform basic tasks and solve problems engages students’ own problem solving and creative skills.
-John anticipates having around 15 simple robots for a classroom of 30 students ensuring each student has plenty of hands-on experience with the robot.
-With hands-on robotic lessons developed in the classroom, students will be evaluating data, problem solving and applying engineering skills to robotics design.
-Robotics is a challenge-based learning activity.
+John anticipated having around 15 simple robots for a classroom of 30 students, ensuring each student had plenty of hands-on experience with the robot.
+With hands-on robotic lessons developed in the classroom, students evaluated data, solved problems and applied engineering skills to robotics design.
+Robotics was a challenge-based learning activity.

 Follow this link to learn exactly how to replicate this Big Idea!

 Interesting Facts: Apart from being a STEM teacher, John spends his spare time keeping up with a 99-year-old house and converting an old Mercedes diesel to run on vegetable oil.
 John has coached a wide variety of sports and clubs after school such as track, football, cross country, FIRST robotics, Lego club, and youth soccer.
 Teaching is his second career; he started out as a microbiologist for a large pharmaceutical company while pursing an MBA.